Groups, Orders, and Dynamics: General Properties

-\begin{ejer} Using Brailovsky-Freiman's theorem ({\em c.f.} Example \ref{BF-example}), prove that if $A$ is a subset of a torsion-free group satisfying $|A^2| = 2|A|-1$, then $A$ generates either an Abelian subgroup or a group isomorphic to the Klein-bottle group. \end{ejer} \end{small}
+\begin{ejer} Using Brailovsky-Freiman's theorem (see Example \ref{BF-example}), prove that if $A$ is a subset of a torsion-free group satisfying $|A^2| = 2|A|-1$, then $A$ generates either an Abelian subgroup or a group isomorphic to the Klein bottle group. \end{ejer} \end{small}